testcontainers/testcontainers-python/INDEX.rst

 .. doctest::

-    >>> import asyncpg
     >>> from testcontainers.postgres import PostgresContainer
+    >>> import psycopg

     >>> with PostgresContainer("postgres:16", driver=None) as postgres:
     ...     psql_url = container.get_connection_url()
+    ...     with psycopg.connect(psql_url) as connection:
-    ...     with asyncpg.create_pool(dsn=psql_url,server_settings={"jit": "off"}) as pool:
+    ...         with connection.cursor() as cursor:
-    ...         conn = await pool.acquire()
+    ...             cursor.execute("SELECT version()")
-    ...         ret = await conn.fetchval("SELECT 1")
+    ...             version, = cursor.fetchone()
-    ...         assert ret == 1
+    >>> version
+    'PostgreSQL 16...'

 This snippet does the same, however using a specific version and the driver is set to None, to influence the :code:`get_connection_url()` convenience method to not include a driver in the URL (e.g. for compatibility with :code:`psycopg` v3).

-Note, that the :code:`sqlalchemy` and :code:`psycopg2` packages are no longer a dependency of :code:`testcontainers[postgres]` and not needed to launch the Postgres container.
+Note, that the :code:`sqlalchemy` and :code:`psycopg` packages are no longer a dependency of :code:`testcontainers[postgres]` and not needed to launch the Postgres container.
 Your project therefore needs to declare a dependency on the used driver and db access methods you use in your code.

 Installation